Building the AI-First Bank: A Strategic Guide

 1960s–2000s: From Mainframes to Services

-Banking evolved from centralized mainframe systems to distributed architectures.
-The internet brought digital banking.
-Banks separated monolithic systems into reusable components, creating the layered architecture that modern systems build on today.
+Banking evolved from centralized mainframes to distributed systems.
+The rise of the internet enabled digital banking, while monolithic systems were broken into reusable services.
+This period established the layered architectures that still underpin modern banking platforms.

 2010s: Cloud and API Ecosystems